R33 (South Africa): Mpumalanga

-Into Mpumalanga, the R33 meets the southern terminus of the R579 Road and continues to Stofberg, where it meets the R555 Road.
+Into Mpumalanga, the R33 meets the southern terminus of the R579 road and continues to Stofberg, where it meets the R555 road.
 They are cosigned southwards for 3 kilometres before they split, with the R33 continuing south-east.
-It travels for 39 kilometres to the town of Belfast (eMakhazeni), where it makes a left & right turn before meeting the southern terminus of the R540 Road.
+It travels for 39 kilometres to the town of Belfast (eMakhazeni), where it makes a left & right turn before meeting the southern terminus of the R540 road in the town centre.

-Just after Belfast, the R33 meets the N4 Highway (Maputo Corridor) (Maputo-Pretoria Highway) and crosses it.
-Just after crossing the N4 highway, the R33 continues by a right turn and continues southwards for 46 kilometres, bypassing the Nooitgedacht Dam and its Nature Reserve, to the city centre of Carolina, where it reaches a 4-way intersection with the R36 Road and the R38 Route.
+Just after Belfast, the R33 meets the N4 highway (Maputo Corridor) and crosses it.
+Just after crossing the N4 highway, the R33 continues by a right turn and continues southwards for 46 kilometres, bypassing the Nooitgedacht Dam and its Nature Reserve, to the city centre of Carolina, where it reaches a 4-way intersection with the R36 road and the R38 route.
 At this junction, the R38 stops cosigning with the R36 northwards and begins cosigning with the R33 eastwards.
 They are cosigned for 1 and a half kilometres, before the R33 becomes its own road south-east at the Carolina Railway Station.

-It continues for 37 kilometres to meet the N17 National Route west of the town of Warburton.
+It continues for 37 kilometres to meet the N17 national route west of the town of Warburton.
 They are cosigned eastwards for 10 kilometres, through the town of Warburton, before the R33 becomes its own road southwards.
-It continues for 52 kilometres, bypassing the Westoe Dam, to the town of Amsterdam, where it reaches a 4-way junction with the R65 Road.
+It continues for 52 kilometres, bypassing the Westoe Dam, to the town of Amsterdam, where it reaches a 4-way junction with the R65 road.
 It continues southwards for 47 kilometres to the town of Piet Retief (eMkhondo).

-12 Kilometres before Piet Retief, the R33 Route is joined by the N2 National Route from Ermelo and they are cosigned southwards into Piet Retief.
-At the Junction with Kruger Street, the R543 Route from Wakkerstroom joins the N2/R33 cosignage southwards up to the 4th junction, where it becomes its own road eastwards to the border town of Mahamba, Eswatini.
+12 Kilometres before Piet Retief, the R33 Route is joined by the N2 national route from Ermelo and they are cosigned southwards into Piet Retief.
+At the Junction with Kruger Street, the R543 route from Wakkerstroom joins the N2/R33 cosignage southwards up to the 4th junction, where it becomes its own road eastwards to the border town of Mahamba, Eswatini.

-The R33 Route and the N2 National Route remain cosigned for another 3.5 kilometres southwards before the R33 becomes its own road southwards while the N2 turns to the east.
+The R33 route and the N2 national route remain cosigned for another 3.5 kilometres southwards before the R33 becomes its own road southwards while the N2 turns to the east.